NVIDIA/spark-rapids/docs/compatibility.md

 Another limitation of the GPU JSON reader is that it will parse strings containing floating-point values where Spark will treat them as invalid inputs and will just return `null`.

+### JSON Schema discovery

+Spark SQL can automatically infer the schema of a JSON dataset if schema is not provided explicitly.
+In certain cases it cannot infer the schema correctly.
+For example if JSON dataset has values such as 00012 which is read with default options then those are marked as corrupt entries with a dedicated column name specified by `columnNameOfCorruptRecord`.
+An exception is thrown if there is column with name`columnNameOfCorruptRecord` in the dataframe.
+However if the schema is provided with default options while reading for such entries they show up as nulls because the values are technically corrupt.

 ### JSON options

 Spark supports passing options to the JSON parser when reading a dataset.
 In most cases if the RAPIDS Accelerator